 You should have almost the entire scene you would have without the pinhole camera.
 If not, make the hole a bit bigger.

-Here’s an extra, super-secret hack for pinhole cameras.
-Try solargraphy, or a long exposure of the movement of the sun.
-Pinhole cameras make this easy because they inherently reduce the amount of light that makes it to the sensor, so you won’t need a filter or anything.
+Here’s a free, super-secret hack for pinhole cameras.
+Try solargraphy or a long exposure of the movement of the sun.
+Pinhole cameras make this easy because they inherently reduce the amount of light that makes it to the sensor so that you have an ideal lighting situation.
 You can also track the movement of the sun across a scene, not just the sky.

 9. Binoculars as a Zoom Lens

 Sure, you could buy a zoom lens for your smartphone.
-There are some nice ones that work really well, but there are also a lot of junky ones.
+There are some nice ones, but there are also a lot of junky ones.

 Why not play it safe and use the same zoom lens your grandparents used?
-A binocular.
+A set of binoculars, not that technologically advanced digital zoom stuff.

 If you don’t have one, ask that weird friend that watches birds.
 They’ve got a bunch.
 Probably even monoculars too.

-Anyway, using a binocular as a zoom lens works exactly the way you think it does.
-Put the ‘nocs in front of the lens and snap away.
-Make sure you adjust the focus on the binoculars or else the picture will never be in focus!
+Anyway, using a binocular as a zoom lens works precisely the way you think it does.
+Put the binoculars in front of the lens and snap away.
+Make sure you adjust the focus on the binoculars, or else the picture will never be in focus!